wso2/docs-open-banking/en/docs/develop/consent-enforcement-executor.md

 - Based on the response, the request either proceeds to the bank backend or sends back an error response.
 In certain scenarios, the bank backend requires more consent information to proceed further.
-The Consent Validation service responds with the consentInformation attribute.
+The Consent Validation service responds with the `consentInformation` attribute.
 The Consent Enforcement executor adds this attribute as a request header and sends it to the bank backend.

-- The Consent Validation service can modify the request payload as well and if it performs any modification it is mentioned in the response to the Consent Enforcement executor.
+- The Consent Validation service can modify the request payload as well.
+If it performs any modifications, it is mentioned in the response to the Consent Enforcement executor.

     !!! note